 Lastly, stir in the diced tomatoes and serve!
 Just an FYI that it doesn’t save very well, though.
 The juice from the tomato will separate the creaminess some.
 So make and serve it right away!

 The full spicy queso dip recipe is at the bottom of this post.
 Enjoy!
+For another delicious hummus recipe, check out this roasted beetroot hummus!

 Want some ideas for packing more hummus into your life?
 Here are a few of my favorite recipes and tips: